abap2UI5/docs/docs/resources/who_uses.md

 ### Integrations, Workshops & More
 **Are you hosting workshops, building integrations, or using abap2UI5 in other ways?** <br>
 We’re curious!
-List your work here to help others discover it and connect with you:
+Your work could be a source of inspiration for others.
+Share your details here and help others connect with you:

 |  Company | Description |
 | ------------- | ------------- |